 The exact area of tenderness is called the anatomical snuff box and is located between two tendons on the thumb side of the wrist.

 Scaphoid fracture treatment

-The bones in the wrist need to move in a perfect arc and if there is any disruption to this movement then pain and stiffness is the result.
-A scaphoid fracture typically affects young adults in their 20’s and 30’s and is caused by a fall only an outstretched hand.
-If can also be common in punching sports such as boxing.
+The bones in the wrist need to move in a perfect arc and if there is any disruption to this movement then pain and stiffness are the results.
+A scaphoid fracture typically affects young adults in their 20’s and 30’s.
+It is caused by a fall onto an outstretched hand, or sometimes in punching sports such as boxing.

 The scaphoid bone is particularly important and if it does not heal properly this can lead to progressive stiffness and pain in the wrist possibly leading to arthritis or wear and tear in the joint known as post-traumatic arthritis of the wrist which is particularly debilitating.

-A scaphoid fracture should be treated aggressively and the majority, if they are picked up early enough, can be treated in a plaster cast for between 6 and 8 weeks.
+A scaphoid fracture should be treated aggressively.
+The majority, if they are picked up early enough, can be treated in a plaster cast for between 6 and 8 weeks.
 In most cases, the fracture will heal.
-However more problematic and severe fractures will need to be operated on.
+However, more problematic and severe fractures will need to be operated on.
 The blood supply to the scaphoid bone will be so compromised that even with 8 weeks in plaster it is unlikely to heal.

 A more modern technique called a percutaneous technique means the wrist is operated on without having to open up the wrist surgically but by inserting a screw through the bone to immobilize it via a tiny hole.
 This is attractive for the self-employed or professional sportspeople who do not want to have the long recovery time required for a long operation.

 If a scaphoid fracture is picked up early enough and treated aggressively then it is possible to get a reunion of the bone and good results.
 If the bone does not heal either because of a cyst on the bone or a collapse of the bone then more complicated techniques are required such as a bone graft where a piece of bone from elsewhere in the wrist is transferred.